-This show can look stunning when it wants to , and by stunning I meant big budget movie level of quality.
-But at times the quality can drop way.., below sub par.
+This show can look stunning when it wants to, and by stunning I meant big budget movie level of quality.
+But at times the quality can drop way below par.

 Sound - 10

 This is an another strong point of the series.
-Yasuharu Takanashi have made a masterpiece of an soundtrack for this series that manages to highlight the intensity , the tragedies and sorrow when the series needs to.
-The emotions that Kishimoto wants to portray makes it through to us so well because of this soundtrack , it connects us with the world of Naruto Shippuden in an odd way.
+Yasuharu Takanashi has made a masterpiece of a soundtrack for this series that manages to highlight the intensity, the tragedies, and the sorrow of each moment.
+The emotions that Kishimoto wants to portray make it through to us so well because of this soundtrack.
+It connects us with the world of Naruto Shippuden in a special way.
 I would recommend listening to tracks like Samidare (Early Summer Rain) to get a taste of what the soundtrack is like.

 Enjoyment and Overall Experience - 10